fvena/handler-error/README.md

 ### Handling Error Chains

-The `ErrorChain` module provides utilities to work with chains of errors caused by one another.
+The `ErrorChainUtils` module provides utilities to work with chains of errors caused by one another.
 It allows you to trace, analyze, and process errors in a hierarchy.

 This module makes it easy to trace and analyze errors in complex systems, ensuring you can track their causes and severity efficiently.